 - Enter and verify information about the recipients and sender.

 - Enter the email message subject and body.

-- To attach images or files, click Attach.
-Select the file, then click Open.
-They will list in the box.
+- To attach images or files, click Attach, select the file, then click Open.

 - To send a clear text message (not encrypted), click Send.
 The message will be sent out immediately.

-To send an encrypted email (standard or Direct), click Direct Message.
-This option is only available if EHR is enabled and encrypted email has been setup.
-If you experience issues sending encryped email, it can be a permission issue.
+- To send an encrypted email (Email Encryption Options), click Direct Message.
+Encrypted email must set up for the sender and the recipient must be a trusted source.
+If you experience issues sending encrypted email, it can be a permission issue.
 Try running Open Dental as an administrator.

-When you add an attachment, you will be prompted to locate and select the file.
+Attach files to the email.
+Click + to add an attachment.
+You will be prompted to locate and select the file.

-- If images and documents are stored in a local or network folder (see Data Paths), a list of all images in the selected patient's A to Z folder on the local or network folder will display first.
+- If images and documents are stored in a local or network folder (see Data Paths Setup), a list of all images in the selected patient's A to Z folder on the local or network folder will display first.
 Locate the file and click Open to select it.

 - If images and documents are stored in Dropbox, a Select Files window will open listing all images in the selected patient's Dropbox A to Z folder.

 - Double click a file to select it, or highlight it and click OK.

 - Click the right arrow to refresh the list.